 A high-quality audio component is an investment similar to a car; it features many engineering choices and solutions, and manufacturers build them to last many years.

 One of which is the valuable materials.
 Audiophiles can see this in cables; for example, when looking at Shunyata’s Sigma wires, the crystallizing process of copper to obtain a pure material is a factor that impacts the final price.
-In addition to that, this technique is a high-grade development of a Chiba Institute Of Technology professor, which adds to the product’s cost.
+This technique is a high-grade development of a Chiba Institute Of Technology professor, which adds to the product’s cost.

 There are components within the gear circuitry that uses high-cost materials.
-In amplifiers, for example, do not underestimate the prices of aluminum and ferrite cores.
+Amplifiers do not underestimate the prices of aluminum and ferrite cores.
 These are essential features for magnetic field distribution and shielding, which are indispensable to the audio industry.

 To illustrate the meticulous work that goes into Shunyata cables, let’s explore one of the six technologies they use in their analog interconnects.